DONG QUAI Overview Information

 DONG QUAI Side Effects & Safety

-Dong quai is POSSIBLY SAFE for adults when taken by mouth and when occasionally applied to the skin as an ingredient in a cream.
+Dong quai is POSSIBLY SAFE for adults when taken by mouth or when occasionally applied to the skin as a cream.
 More evidence is needed to determine its safety after prolonged or repeated use.

 Dong quai can cause skin to become extra-sensitive to the sun.
-This might put you at greater risk for skin cancer.
+This might put you at greater risk for sunburn and skin cancer.
 Wear sun block outside, especially if you are light-skinned.

 Taking dong quai in large amounts for a long period of time is POSSIBLY UNSAFE.
-Dong quai contains chemicals that are considered to be cancer-causing (carcinogens).
+Dong quai contains chemicals that may cause cancer.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Taking dong quai by mouth during pregnancy is POSSIBLY UNSAFE for the baby.
 Dong quai seems to affect the muscles of the uterus.
-There is also one report linking an herbal combination that contained dong quai with birth defects in a baby whose mother took the combination during the first three months of pregnancy.
-Don’t use dong quai if you are pregnant.
+There is one report of a baby born with birth defects to a mother who took a product containing dong quai and other herbs during the first 3 months of pregnancy.
+Do not use dong quai if you are pregnant.

-There isn’t enough information about the safety of using dong quai during breast-feeding.
-Stay on the safe side and don’t use it.
+There is not enough information about the safety of using dong quai during breast-feeding.
+Stay on the safe side and don't use it.

 Bleeding disorders.
-Dong quai might slow blood clotting.
-In theory, dong quai might increase the risk of bruising and bleeding in people with bleeding disorders.
+Dong quai might slow blood clotting and increase the chance of bruising and bleeding in people with bleeding disorders.

-Protein S deficiency: People with protein S deficiency have an increased risk of forming blood clots.
-There is some concern that dong quai might increase the risk of clot formation in these people because it has some of the effects of estrogen.
-Don’t use dong quai if you have protein S deficiency.
+Protein S deficiency: People with protein S deficiency have an increased risk of blood clots.
+Dong quai might increase the risk of blood clots in people with protein S deficiency.
+Don't use dong quai if you have protein S deficiency.

 Surgery: Dong quai can slow blood clotting.
 It might increase the risk of bleeding during and after surgery.
-Stop taking dong quai at least 2 weeks before a scheduled surgery.
+Stop taking dong quai at least 2 weeks before surgery.

 Major Interaction Do not take this combination